 Visit Ancient Olynthus, a well-preserved Greek city from the Classical Period.
 Here you can admire the oldest known Greek mosaic flooring, a forerunner of the stunning mosaics of Dion, Aigai and Pella.
 This archaeological site was discovered in the 1930s and includes archaeological findings of Ancient Olynthos, which used to be the capital of Halkidiki for a while in the antiquity.

 The Archaeological Museum of Olynthos is located right next to the ancient site and includes findings of the excavations.
 There is also a room dedicated to the restoration process and life in Ancient Olynthos, overall a great Halkidiki sightseeing experience.

 Stágeira is the homeland of Aristotle, one of the greatest philosophers and teacher of Alexander the Great, who was born here in 384 BC.
 The archaeological site includes an acropolis, fortifications, an ancient temple and Classical and Hellenistic homes, perfect for a daily trip to do sightseeing in Halkidiki.

-The town of Olympiada, named after King Alexander's mother, is mostly famous due to the historically significant ancient site of Stagira.
-Findings are exhibited in the Archaeological Museum of Polygiros.
+The town of Olympiada, named after King Alexander's mother, is mostly famous due to the historically significant ancient site of Stageira.
+Findings are exhibited in the Archaeological Museum of Poligiros.

 This Byzantine tower is the symbol of Ouranoupolis, a village of Halkidiki.
 Standing at the edge of the beach, it has suffered much damage through centuries.
 It was built in the 14th century, apparently before 1344. by monks of the Vatopedi Abbey in Mount Athos, to protect the area from enemy invasions.